Neguinho de Zé Ferreira: Life

-For four years Ferreira ran a bar, which he named "Iuri's bar" after his son's death, and was his main source of income, but when it got a reputation of being a haven for homosexuals, his customers began to stay away and it eventually went bankrupt two months prior to the shooting.
-According to police the tavern was a hang-out for drug addicts, where Ferreira, who himself smoked marijuana, dealt with drugs.
-After closing down, Ferreira sold a freezer and other equipment of his bar, using the money to buy arms.
-When questioned about the sale by a neighbour he replied that he needed the money to make a trip with some friends.
+For four years Ferreira ran a bar, which he named "Iuri's bar" after his deceased son.
+It was his main source of income.
+When the bar got a reputation as a gay bar, his customers began to stay away.
+It went bankrupt two months prior to the shooting.
+According to police the tavern was a hang-out for drug addicts, where Ferreira, who himself smoked marijuana, sold drugs.
+After closing down, Ferreira sold a freezer and other equipment of his bar, using the money to buy firearms.
+When questioned about the sale by a neighbour, he said that he needed the money to make a trip with some friends.

 According to his wife's aunt, Ferreira had an altercation with his wife one month prior to shooting, after which she stayed with her parents.
 During the night Ferreira came to their home, and woke them by yelling that he would kill the whole family, if his wife would not return home.
 One week later Ferreira told his wife that he was preparing a trip, wishing that he could take her and her whole family with him.
 About five days prior to the shooting Ferreira told a neighbour that his detractors and debtors would soon get their reward.

-Ferreira's mother Maria related that in the days prior to the shooting he appeared very agitated and restless.
+Ferreira's mother Maria said that in the days prior to the shooting he appeared very agitated and restless.
 Reliving the trauma of his son's death, he became even more upset when he found out the name of the taxi driver responsible for the accident, and constantly talked about taking revenge, of which she tried to dissuade him.